OpenFogStack/MockFogLight/README.md

 In addition:
 - aws credentials configured in `~/.aws/credentials`
 - valid AWS ssh key stored at `./mockfog.pem`
-- read the individual READMEs for each role
+- read the individual READMEs for each role -> do what they say

 ### Create Testbed Definition